juce/lua-resty-shell/README.md

             --
             -- data: STDIN to send to sockproc
             --
-            -- socket: either a table containg the elements 'host' and 'port' for tcp connections, -- or a string defining a unix socket local args = {
+            -- socket: either a table containg the elements "host" and "port" for tcp connections, -- or a string defining a unix socket local args = {
                 socket = "unix:/tmp/shell.sock",